ghazi92/Altimetric-Demo/Readme.txt

 REST Services:
 1: http://localhost:8080/authenticate

-POST request expects username & password as part of post request.
+POST request expects username & password as part of post request payload.
 Use Restlet client with following payload in post request:

 {